PsiQ/bartiq/docs/installation.md

 poetry shell
 ```

 We encourage the use of `pre-commit` hooks in `bartiq` development to maintain code quality standards.
 You can view the documentation for `pre-commit` [here](https://pre-commit.com).
-WPrior to committing anything to your branch, run the following commands:
+Prior to committing anything to your branch, run the following commands:
 ```bash
 poetry run pre-commit install
 ```